Sports ballroom dance. Ballroom dancing

 Young Princess Marie Antoinette in class

-The word "ball" came into Russian from French and comes from the Latin verb ballare, which means "to dance."
-From a huge variety of both elite (historical and everyday) and folk dances, dances characterized by the following features fell into the ballroom group.
+The word “ball” came into Russian from French and comes from the Latin verb ballare, which means “to dance.”
+From the huge variety of both elite (historical and everyday) and folk dances, the ballroom group includes dances characterized by the following features.

-All ballroom dances are pair dances.
-The couple is made up of a gentleman and a lady, dancing in compliance with the points of contact.
+All ballroom dances are partner dances.
+A couple consists of a gentleman and a lady, dancing while observing the points of contact.
 In the European program this contact is closer.
 It persists throughout the dance.
-In the Latin American program, the contact is more free, most often carried out due to joined hands and sometimes it can be either lost altogether or strengthened due to tension during the execution of figures.
+In the Latin American program, contact is freer, most often carried out through joined hands and can sometimes be completely lost or strengthened due to tension when performing figures.

-Since the performance of ballroom dancing requires certain skills and training, their popularity in society has declined over time.
-The introduction of the twist in the 1960s marked the end of partner dancing.
-Such dances as the waltz, tango, foxtrot, etc., actually ceased to serve for mass entertainment.
-A new page has been opened in the history of ballroom dancing.
+Since ballroom dancing requires certain skills and training, its popularity in society has decreased over time.
+The introduction of the twist in the 1960s marked the end of couples dancing.
+Dances such as waltz, tango, foxtrot, etc. have actually ceased to serve as mass entertainment.
+A new page has opened in the history of ballroom dance.

 European program

-The European program (Modern or Standard) includes 5 dances: quickstep (tempo-50-52 beats per minute), slow waltz (tempo-28-29 beats per minute), tango (tempo-30-32 beats per minute), slow foxtrot (tempo-27-29 beats per minute), and Viennese waltz (tempo-58-60 beats per minute).
-This program must be dressed in appropriate ball gowns.
-Cavaliers must be dressed in black or navy blue tailcoats and wear a bow tie or tie.
+The European program (Modern or Standard) includes 5 dances: quickstep (tempo 50-52 beats per minute), slow waltz (tempo 28-29 beats per minute), tango (tempo 30-32 beats per minute), slow foxtrot (tempo 27-29 beats per minute), and Viennese waltz (tempo 58-60 beats per minute).
+Appropriate ballgowns must be worn for this program.
+Gentlemen must wear black or dark blue tailcoats and wear a bow tie or tie.
 Instead of a tailcoat, dancing in a tuxedo or vest is allowed.
-The modern dance costume differs from the everyday one in the first place in the cut, one of the features of which is that the shoulders of the partner's costume must remain even when the arms are raised to the sides.
+A modern dance costume differs from an everyday one primarily in its cut, one of the features of which is that the shoulders of the partner’s costume must remain level when the arms are raised to the sides.

 Latin American program

-The Latin American program (Latin) includes dances: samba (tempo - 50-52 beats per minute), cha-cha-cha (tempo - 30-32 beats per minute), rumba (tempo - 21-25 beats per minute), paso doble (tempo - 58-62 beats per minute) and jive (tempo - 40-44 beats per minute).
-From Latin American dances, only samba and paso doble are danced with advancement along the line of dance.
-In the other dances, the dancers more or less remain in one place, although in these dances it is possible for the dancers to move around the dance floor with or without returning to the starting point.
-At present, ladies' competitive dresses tend to be short, very revealing and tight-fitting.
-The modern competitive suit of gentlemen is also quite tight-fitting, emphasizing the masculine lines of the body.
+The Latin American program includes dances: samba (tempo - 50-52 beats per minute), cha-cha-cha (tempo - 30-32 beats per minute), rumba (tempo - 21-25 beats per minute), paso doble (tempo - 58-62 beats per minute) and jive (tempo - 40-44 beats per minute).
+Of the Latin American dances, only samba and paso doble are danced with progression along the dance line.
+In other dances, the dancers more or less remain in one place, although in these dances it is possible for the dancers to move around the dance floor with or without returning to the starting point.
+Nowadays, ladies' pageant dresses tend to be short, very open and tight-fitting.
+The modern competitive suit for gentlemen is also quite tight-fitting, emphasizing the masculine lines of the body.

-In order to create more or less equal competition on the dance floor, a class system has been introduced in ballroom dancing that reflects the level of training of dancers and a system of age categories that distributes dancers according to age groups.
-To enter the first competition, they are assigned one of the lowest classes (H), which they can subsequently change to a higher one, taking certain places in the competition and earning certain points.
-In the lower classes, you cannot dance all the dances and all the elements.
-Each group has a rule for movements, where not everything can be performed.
-The higher the class, the more dances and movements are performed at the competitions.
-The highest class of skill among dancers of the M class.
+In order to create more or less equal competition on the dance floor, a system of classes has been introduced in sports ballroom dancing, reflecting the level of training of dancers and a system of age categories, distributing dancers according to age groups.
+To enter the first competition, they are assigned one of the lowest classes (H), which they can subsequently change to a higher one by taking certain places in the competition and earning certain points.
+In the lower classes you cannot dance all the dances and all the elements.
+Each group has a rule regarding movements, where not everything can be performed.
+The higher the class, the more dances and movements are performed in competitions.
+M class dancers have the highest class of skill.

 Classification of dancers by level of training (STSR Rules)

-H Class: in this class they dance slow waltz, quickstep, samba, cha-cha-cha.
+N Class: in this class they dance the slow waltz, quickstep, samba, cha-cha-cha.

-E class: A sport class that can also be a starter.
-There are 6 dances performed in this class: slow waltz, viennese waltz, quickstep, samba, cha-cha-cha and jive.
-To move to the next class, you need to score 16 - 26 points in competitions (the number of points may be different in different dance organizations).
+E class: Sports class, which can also be a starting class.
+There are 6 dances performed in this class: slow waltz, Viennese waltz, quickstep, samba, cha-cha and jive.
+To advance to the next class, you must score 16 - 26 points in competitions (the number of points may vary in different dance organizations).

-D class: In this class, all dances of class E are performed and 2 dances are added: tango and rumba.
-To move to the next class, you must score 16 points in one of the programs or 24 points in the overall standings in the competition.
+D class: In this class all E class dances are performed and 2 dances are added: tango and rumba.
+To advance to the next class, you must score 16 points in one of the programs or 24 points in the overall competition.

 C class: It is allowed to perform choreography not from the basic list of figures.
-And also dances are added: paso doble and slow foxtrot.
+Dances are also added: paso doble and slow foxtrot.

-B class: Athletes of this class get the opportunity to perform poses, lifts.
-Athletes get the opportunity to dance one program: European or Latin American.
+B class: Athletes in this class get the opportunity to perform poses and lifts.
+Athletes have the opportunity to dance one program: European or Latin American.

-S class: From Zonder - "special" - assigned by the decision of the Presidium national federation according to the results of the national Championship or Superiority.
+S class: From Zonder - “special” - assigned by decision of the Presidium national federation based on the results of the national Championship or Championship.

-M class: International, master class - the highest in dance sport.
+M class: International, master class - the highest in dance sports.

 Classification of dancers by age groups

-• Children 1-4-5 years old.
-By age of the oldest
+• Children 1 -4-5 years old.
+By age of the eldest

 • Children 2 - 5-7 years old.
-By age of the oldest
+By age of the eldest

 • Juveniles 1 - 7-9 years.
-By age of the oldest
+By age of the eldest

-The second partner in a couple may be younger than the lower age limit of their age category: in children 2, Juniors 1, Juniors 2, Youth by a maximum of four years, in the adult category by a maximum of five years.
+The second partner in a couple may be younger than the lowest age limit of his age category: in children 2, Juniors 1, Juniors 2, Youth by a maximum of four years, in the category adults - by a maximum of five years.

-In fact, secular, non-professional, couple dances, which originated in the Middle Ages in Europe, began to be called “ballroom”.
+In fact, “ballroom” began to be called secular, non-professional, pair dances that arose in the Middle Ages in Europe.
 Throughout their history, they have undergone significant changes, and each era has invested in them its own characteristics and specific features.

-In the 20th century, ballroom dancing developed from European dances, in which elements of Latin American and African culture were introduced.
-In fact, most of today's ballroom styles have real African "roots" that have been "polished" by European masters and dance schools.
+In the 20th century, ballroom dances consisted of European dances, which included elements of Latin American and African culture.
+In fact, most modern ballroom styles have real African “roots” that have been “polished” by European masters and dance schools.

-Separation of ballroom dancing and novelties that have become popular
+Division of ballroom dancing and new items that have become popular

 In the twenties of the 19th century, a special Council arose under the English Imperial Society, which was supposed to deal specifically with ballroom dancing.
-The goal of the specialists was to standardize all the directions available at that time, such as:
+The goal of the specialists was to standardize all areas available at that time, such as:

 • foxtrot (fast and slow);